PiotrJuniorWawrzyniak/web_monitor/README.md

     ```

 8. Configure Celery:
-    - Ensure Redis or is running.
+    - Ensure Redis is running.
-    - Start the Celery worker:
+      - Start the Celery worker STANDARD (This command starts the standard Celery worker.
+It is recommended for production environments or when tasks can be executed in parallel):
           ```sh
           celery -A web_monitor worker --loglevel=info
+          ```
+      - Start the Celery worker WITH A SINGLE-THREAD (This command starts the Celery worker in solo mode, meaning all tasks are executed sequentially, one after the other.
+This can be useful in development environments or for debugging purposes, where you want to see complete logs from each task synchronously):
+        ```sh
+        celery -A web_monitor worker --loglevel=info --pool=solo

         ```
     - Start the Celery Beat scheduler:
         ```sh
         celery -A web_monitor beat --loglevel=info